UNCG Athletics Article Page

-Fink comes to UNCG after five years at Eastern Michigan University, the last four of which were spent as the associate athletics director for development and executive director of the EMU Athletic Club.
+Fink came to UNCG after five years at Eastern Michigan University, the last four of which were spent as the associate athletics director for development and executive director of the EMU Athletic Club.
 At EMU, Fink directed the athletic fundraising operation through the most successful four-year stretch in school history, breaking the record for single-year cash and gifts-in-kind two years in a row.
 He was also instrumental in helping secure the first $1 million gift commitment in EMU's athletic history – and at the time one of just 10 in university history.
 Fink also led fundraising efforts for several six-figure facility projects at EMU.

 Prior to his work at EMU, Fink spent five years at the Brown University Sports Foundation.
 After four years there as the associate director, he was elevated to interim executive director and then senior associate director.
 Fink's work at Brown saw him personally soliciting gifts of five and six figures, as well as being part of the senior management team that put together a strategy to raise $125 million for athletics as part of the $1.4 billion Boldly Brown: Campaign for Academic Enrichment.

-Before a brief stint as a sales manager at zUniversity, a university-branded affinity marketing company, Fink spent four years (1996-2000) working at the Naismith Memorial Basketball Hall of Fame.
+Before a brief stint as a sales manager at zUniversity, a university-branded affinity marketing company, Fink spent four years working at the Naismith Memorial Basketball Hall of Fame.
 He served in several roles there, the last of which was as manager of events and group programs, and developed strategies for and managed all marketing-driven special events, including Enshrinement Weekend.
 He was a public relations supervisor for the Hall in the early part of his tenure.

 Fink got his start in collegiate athletics working in the sports information department at the United States Merchant Marine Academy.
 After a year as an assistant director, he was promoted to director and also served as an assistant baseball coach.